Garhdiwala: History

-Climate
+The town was founded in 1443 by Chaudhary Garhia Sahota, who was the landlord of the area at the time.
+The town had a Devi Mandir and was therefore initially known as 'Garhia devi wala'.
+During the Sikh Confederacy, the name was changed to Garhdiwala.

-The city has a humid subtropical climate with cool winters and long, hot summers.
-Summer Temperatures vary from average highs of around 47 °C to average lows of around 22 °C. Winter temperatures have highs of 19 °C to lows of 1 °C. Southwest monsoon season occurs during July and August.
-Throughout the year, the average rainfall is 710mm.
+The town was the seat of Sahota Jatt Chaudhris/Jagirdars of the area, during the Mughal Empire and it is also mentioned in the 1595 Mughal Zamindar record list of Suba Lahore.

 Demographics

 As of 2011 census in India, Gardhiwala had a population of 7593.
 Males constitute 51% of the population and females 49%.
 Garhdiwala has a higher literacy rate compared to Punjab.
 In 2011, the literacy rate of Garhdiwala was 87.24% compared to 75.84% of Punjab: Male literacy stands at 92.82% while the female literacy rate was 81.73%.

 The table below shows the population of different religious groups in Gardhiwala town, as of the 2011 census.